Annual Tariff/Copyright Forms

 SOCAN Support Contact – Karine MelChior – karine.MelChior@socan.com

-You may pay via Cheque, or contact SOCAN to arrange another form (They offer EFT & E-transfer I believe)
+You may pay via Cheque, or contact SOCAN to arrange another form (They offer EFT & E-transfer, I believe)

 What you need to fill out the form:

-• 2023 Financial numbers (Jan 1 – Dec 31)
+• Last calendar year’s actual financial numbers (Jan 1 – Dec 31)

-• 2024 Budget (Jan 1- Dec 31)
+• Current calendar year budget (Jan 1- Dec 31)

 • Credits from the previous year overpayments (if applicable)

-If your station offers other webcasts aside from a simulcast (for example, streaming archives and/or secondary webcast), you must also pay another $4 per year to SOCAN (for both English and French stations).
+If your AM/FM station offers other webcasts aside from a simulcast (for example, streaming archives and/or secondary webcast), you must also pay another $4 per year to SOCAN (for both English and French stations).
 If you have only a simulcast but no other type of webcast, you do not have to pay this extra fee.

 CMRRA Non-Commercial Radio – Reproduction [Details]